Who Did Jesus Ask,

 When demons do speak, they subtly twist the truth.
 In Acts 16:16b (NAS), a slave girl with a spirit of divination followed Paul and his companions, crying out: “These men are bondservants of the Most High God, who are proclaiming a way to be saved.”
 Notice that she said “a” way (implying one among many), not “the” way (meaning the only way) to be saved.
 And notice that like Jesus, St. Paul commanded her demon to be silent (verse 18).

 Many deliverance ministers say that since they can’t hear the Holy Spirit clearly enough, they need to ask demons for information.
 What a deception!
-If they can’t hear God, how will they hear Him tell them when a demon is subtly twisting the truth?
+If they can’t hear God, how will they hear Him tell them a demon is subtly twisting the truth?

 Some argue that asking demons for information has borne some good fruit.
-Maybe so, but that doesn’t mean this practice is God’s first choice.
+If so, that doesn’t mean this practice is God’s first choice.
 What it does reveal is God’s infinite grace.
 Out of kindness to the one being delivered, He may be willing to prod a demon into submission despite the exorcist’s faulty approach.
+The downside is that the demon may surmise that if it must be expelled, it might as well take advantage of the opportunity this method provides to produce some bad fruit along with the good.
+The bad fruit is that the demon will be allowed to torment and humiliate its host in front of others while showing off its horseplay at its host’s expense.

-In contrast to this healing approach, what sense would it make for Jesus to ask the demon to take control of the man’s mouth and vocal cords and use him like a ventriloquist speaking through a puppet?
-It’s hard to imagine how this could be a “healing” experience!
+As I have said, by asking the man who he was, Jesus diverted the community’s fascination away from the demon and modeled to them a new and loving way of relating to the man.
+He would no longer be a freak show, but a fellow human being to be treated with respect.
+Thus, Jesus healed not only the man, but the man's relationship with them.
+In contrast to this healing approach, it's hard to imagine that asking the demon to take control of the man’s mouth and vocal cords and use him like a ventriloquist speaking through a puppet could be a “healing” experience!
 I have counseled persons who have told me that when this method was used on them, it was, in fact, traumatizing and embarrassing.

 Through more than four decades of doing inner healing and deliverance, I have never found it necessary to turn to a demon for help.
-I see no reason why we should ever need to do this.
+I see no reason why we should ever need to.
 The Holy Spirit has provided us with the gift of discernment of spirits (1 Corinthians 12:10).
 Ask Him what you need to know about demons; He is a much more reliable source than the demons themselves.
 If you can’t hear Him, perhaps you’re just experiencing an occasional moment when the Holy Spirit chooses to be silent.
 He has His timing.
 He will tell you what you need to know when you need to know it, every step of the way.

 Most of all, understand that deliverance isn’t primarily about chasing demons.
-It’s about healing.
+It’s about healing persons.
 Ask the Holy Spirit to enable you to conduct deliverance in a way that neither traumatizes people nor provides a stage and megaphone for demons.
 Above all, ask Him for the sensitivity to make deliverance a healing experience for those being freed from demonic torment.

 © Mark Sandford 2025